Hurricanes Can Bring Inland Flooding

 Inland Flooding: Did you know

-Inland flooding is the most deadly result of a hurricane..
+In the last 30 years inland flooding has become the most deadly result of a hurricane.

 Inland flooding can be a major threat to communities hundreds of miles from the coast as heavy rain falls from these huge tropical air masses. .